jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 the incident.

-Once the SEN has been established, the responsible information security officer, program manager, and director of technology will continue to coordinate to gather information about the privacy incident.
+Once the SEN has been established, the responsible information security officer, program manager, and Director of Technology will continue to coordinate to gather information about the privacy incident.
 The information security officer evaluates this information in context and determines whether or not the facts support the conclusion that a privacy incident may have occurred.
 As part of the initial assessment, the information security officer will